Quickstart: Use Azure Redis in Python

 It takes a while for a cache to create.
 You can monitor progress on the Azure Cache for Redis Overview page.
 When Status shows as Running, the cache is ready to use.

-Redis-py is a Python interface to Azure Cache for Redis.
-Use the Python packages tool pip to install the redis-py package at a command line.
+Redis-py is a Python interface to Redis.
+Use the Python packages tool, pip, to install the redis-py package from a command prompt.

-The following example uses pip3 for Python 3 to install redis-py on Windows 11 in an Administrator Command Prompt window.
+The following example used pip3 for Python 3 to install redis-py on Windows 11 from an Administrator command prompt.

 Screenshot of a terminal showing an install of redis-py interface to Azure Cache for Redis.